Colemartindale/Ootsy/README.md

 3. Search

-Based a key words typed into the search input, Ootsy will render a index page of related items
+Based a key words typed into the search input, Ootsy will render a index page of related items.

 4. Splash Page

 Ootsy's splash page implements SCSS grid layouts to add style and shape to photos from different categories.

+5. Cart

+Users can add specified quantities of listings to cart and checkout for demonstration purposes.

 ---